 Efthymios Papageorgiou

 Hi!
-I’m Efthimis Papageorgiou, but you can call me Makis.
-I was born in Athens, but for many years now I’ve been living in Heraklion, Crete, where I’m currently a Ph.D. student in Computer Science at the University of Crete.
+I’m Efthymis Papageorgiou, but you can call me Makis.
+I was born in Athens, but for many years now I’ve been living in the Heraklion of Crete, where I’m currently a Ph.D. student in Computer Science at the University of Crete.
 Alongside my studies, I work as a graduate research assistant at the Information Systems Lab at the Foundation for Research and Technology – Hellas (FORTH).

 Feel free to reach out.